 Tom barely beat the snowstorm back to his cabin.
 The scent of it was heavy in the air, and he had to agree, it was probably going to be a bad one.
 Backing the trailer up to the front porch, he put the truck in park and shut off the ignition.
-His breath fogged the air as he climbed out of the pick-up.
-The crisp air felt like needles against his face as he pulled his gloves on, the snow crunching under his boot heels.
-He walked the length of the truck and trailer, rounded the back and unfastened the padlock.
+His breath steamed the air as he climbed out of the pick-up.
+The wind felt crisp, stinging his face like nettles as he pulled his gloves on.
+Snow crunching under his boot heels, he walked the length of the truck and trailer, rounded the back and unfastened the padlock.
 Throwing back the bar, he opened the first of the two doors.
 And stopped.

 Wedged tightly into the farthest possible corner, between the burlap sacks of coffee and the stacked boxes of peaches, was the woman from the Keno City Hotel.
-She was near blue despite her zipped jacket with it's fancy fake-fur trimming.
+She was near blue despite her zipped jacket with its fancy fake-fur trimming.
 Her split lip shivered, her teeth chattered.
 Either too frightened or too cold to speak, she stared back at him with only one large, baby blue eye.
 The other was already swollen shut and well on its way to bruised.
 In her mittened hand, she held the mangled remains of a bloody Kleenex tissue.
 Tom immediately shut the trailer door again.
-He half-turned around, staring past his cabin and out over the white expanse of snow and the occasional towering pine.
-Other than his own breathing and the occasional creak of the snow-laden trees, there were no sounds.
+He halfturned around, staring past his cabin and out over the white expanse of snow and the occasional towering pine.
+Other than his own breathing, the wind and an infrequent creaking among the snow-laden trees, there were no sounds.
 He put his hand back on the door.
 Hesitating briefly, he then opened it again.
 Nope.
 She was still there.

-"Aw, hell," he said, more out of surprise than real irritation.
-That came a few seconds later as the first, fat snowflake floated down between him and the open trailer.
+"Aw, hell," he said, more out of surprise than any real irritation.
+That came a few seconds later when the first, fat snowflake floated down between him and the open trailer door.
 It was followed almost immediately by another.
 Then by a heck of a lot more.

-Tom looked up.
-The storm that had threatened all morning had chosen this moment to finally arrive.
-He growled, "For the love of--"

-He glared at her, then back up at the sky.
-Maybe if he loaded her into the pickup right now, unhitched the trailer, and drove like a bat out of hell, he might just make it back over the mountains before the advantage of four-wheel drive became a moot commodity.
+Tom looked up as the storm that had threatened all morning chose that, of all moments, to finally arrive.
+He growled, "For the love of-" Then he glared at her again, and then back up at the darkening sky.
+Maybe if he loaded her into the pickup right now, unhitched the trailer and drove like a bat out of hell, he might just make it back over the mountains before the advantage of four-wheel drive became a moot commodity.
 But then what was he supposed to do?
 Chuck her little ass out into the snow and let her walk the remaining thirty-odd miles back to Keno?
 She wouldn't last longer than three.
 If the bears didn't kill her, the cold certainly would.
 Which meant he would have to drive her all the way back to town.
 After seven hours of snow like this, he could pretty well kiss his chances for wintering in his own cabin good bye.
 While Hank would gladly put him up until the mountains became passable again, Tom had serious doubts as to whether they would both survive six months of being snowed in together.
 He was damn certain their friendship wouldn't.
 "Hell," he said again, more forcefully.